Best 5 days in Oahu itinerary: Covers whole island!

 Byodo-In Temple

-If you start early enough in your day you can visit the Byodo-In Buddhist temple on the way to Kualoa Ranch.
-The temple opens at 8:30 AM and you can buy admission tickets at the gate which is only around $5 per person.
+The temple opens at 8:30 AM, and you can buy admission tickets at the gate, which is only around $5 per person.

 The Byodo-In temple is a replica of a historic Japanese Buddhist temple in Japan.
-The grounds are beautiful to walk through and there is a koi fish pond that adds to the serenity of the temple.
+The grounds are beautiful to walk through, and there is a koi fish pond that adds to the serenity of the temple.

 Tropical Farms Macadamia Nuts

-On the way to Kualoa Ranch take a quick stop at Macadamia Nut Farm which has a good variety of flavored macadamia nuts to purchase.
+On the way to Kualoa Ranch, take a quick stop at Macadamia Nut Farm, which has a good variety of flavored macadamia nuts to purchase.
 They have free coffee samples to try.

-Kualoa Ranch Tours
+Visit Kualoa Ranch

-There have been several movies shot here like Jurassic Park and the newer Jumanji.
-There are several activities to choose from, you can even do multiple depending on the time you have.
+There are several activities to choose from at Kualoa Ranch, and you can even do multiple, depending on the time you have.

 Polynesian Cultural Center